RyanJarv/ryanjarv.github.io/_posts/2020-10-17-abusing-the-aws-sdk.md

 User-Agent: aws-cli/2.0.50 Python/3.8.5 Darwin/19.6.0 source/x86_64
 ```

 Taking this a step further we can actually serve the victim another set of credentials of our choosing which will cause the SDK to connect to an account we control.
-For this to be useful to the attacker the API called must use relative naming schemes for parameters (i.e. no ARN's) as well as upload sensitive info.
+For this to be useful to us the API called by the victim must use relative naming schemes for parameters (i.e. no ARN's) as well as upload sensitive info.
 One that fit's this description is the SSM parameter PutParameter call.

 Testing this out is fairly simple.
 Here we're doing the same thing as before but using aws-vault's server feature to feed back credentials to the victim.
 Typically aws-vault will only bind on localhost but we can force it to skip this step by adding the 169.254.169.254 IP beforehand.